Hey, I’m Tina

 -

-I recognize that my experiences don’t reflect those of everyone and that medical education has historically excluded or marginalized many communities.
+As a white, cisgender woman, I recognize that my experiences don’t reflect those of everyone and that medical education has historically and continues to exclude, harm, and marginalize many communities.

-I won’t pretend that a single set of nutrition recommendations applies to everyone.
-I don’t practice with the belief that everyone has to be a specific body size or abandon their cultural foods to be healthy.
-That’s a damaging way of operating that oppresses instead of uplifts.
+I don’t pretend that a single set of nutrition recommendations applies to everyone.
+I don’t practice with the belief that everyone has to be a specific body size or abandon cultural foods to be healthy.
+That’s a damaging approach that perpetuates oppression and elevates Eurocentric standards.

-Working with a RD should mean receiving unconditional regard for your intersectionality and lived experience.
+Working with a Registered Dietitian should mean receiving unconditional regard for your intersectionality and lived experience.
 Nutrition recommendations that abruptly disconnect cultural ties or misalign someone’s gender identity are harmful, even traumatic, and leave us far worse off than where we started.
 Let’s leave that poison in the past.

-Whether meeting one-on-one or through workshops, I won’t assume to be an expert on anyone’s culture or lived experience.
+Whether meeting 1:1 or through workshops, I won’t assume to be an expert on anyone’s culture, lived experience, or center myself.
 Our nutrition work isn’t about me.
 Instead, I will apply my expertise in nutrition counseling and cooking to our work together or to your event, with deep respect for you and your community as a whole.

 -